Skip to content

 rescEU Medical Stockpile

-The rescEU Medical project is establishing stockpiles of medical materials and medicines, with the focus on treatment of trauma patients in mass casualty incidents.
-These scenarios could be large-scale terrorist attacks, armed conflicts or major natural disasters such as earthquakes.
-Additionally, this capacity increases EU preparedness for cross-border health threats such as pandemics and CBRN threats.
+The rescEU Medical project is establishing stockpiles of medical materials and medicines, focusing on the treatment of trauma patients in mass casualty incidents.
+These include large-scale terrorist attacks, armed conflicts or major natural disasters such as earthquakes.
+Additionally, the capacity strengthens preparedness for cross-border health emergencies such as pandemics and CBRN threats.

-The stockpiles will include healthcare materials such as emergency medical supplies, surgical instruments and small medical devices.
-They will also include medicines used in emergency and intensive care, as well as antimicrobials used to reduce the threat of antimicrobial resistance on public health.
-Additionally, thyroid and food monitors will complement the measurement equipment stockpiled in the CBRN project.
-The materials are mainly intended for the use of healthcare professionals.
+The stockpiles will include healthcare materials such as small medical devices, surgical instruments and emergency medical supplies.
+They will also include medicinal products needed in emergency and intensive care, and antimicrobials used to reduce the public health threat posed by antimicrobial resistance.
+Thyroid and food monitors will complement the measurement equipment stockpiled in the CBRN project.
+Food monitors are used to measure radioactivity levels in food following a nuclear power plant accident.
+The materials are mainly intended for use by healthcare professionals.

 Project managers: